iamKushGupta/Reverse-Backdoor-with-Listener/README.md

 JUST FYI:
   = If you are planning to run any of these codes in a Virtual Machine, make sure to open the ports you are using in the codes.
-Here I am using 8080, so I had to open them for the     settings on my Virtual Box.
+Here I am using 8080, so I had to open them in the     settings on my Virtual Box.